gulmezmerve/gulmezmerve.github.io/_pages/about.md

 2025
+ * My Ph.D. defense is scheduled for December 10, 2025.
+More information can be found [here](../_pages/gulmezphdinvitation.md)
  * Long travels and great memories: our paper BLACKOUT was presented at ACM CCS 2025 in Taipei, Taiwan.
    It was a pleasure to lead many discussions with industrial stakeholders and the CHERIoT community.
 I  believe we created strong synergy with our co-authors.